-Do you remember when you first felt hungry?
+Do you remember when you first felt hunger?
 I do.
 I remember the car ride.
 I was fifteen and my mom was driving.
 I had just started my treatment for Addison’s disease.
 It was actually my first day on my new medicine.

 “Mom… uh… my stomach feels funny.”